Business Insurance for Landscape Designers

 What other landscape contractor insurance policies should I carry?

-Some additional insurance products you can get to customize your landscaping liability insurance coverage for your unique needs are:
+Some insurance products you can get to customize your landscaping liability insurance coverage for your unique needs are:

 How do landscape designers differ from landscape architects?